About Us

 The National Association of Orthopedic Technologists of Kenya (NAOT-Kenya) is a registered professional body tasked with registering, representing, and advocating for the interests of orthopedic technologists in Kenya.

-Founded in 19xyz, NAOT Kenya is dedicated to advancing physical rehabilitation through excellence, innovation, and advocacy.
+With more personnel getting into the job market, The National Association of Orthopedic Technologists in Kenya was later founded and registered with the Registrar of Sociaties.
+NAOT Kenya has over the years remained dedicated to advancing physical rehabilitation through excellence, innovation, and advocacy.
 Beyond supporting professionals under this umbrella, we also work with the Ministry of Health and various agencies or institutions to ensure that Kenyan citizens have access to our services, which they dearly need.

 Voices of Leadership